JasperFx/jasper/README.md

 This script will build the client side Javascript assets, restore .Net dependencies, execute the xUnit tests, and run the [Storyteller](http://storyteller.github.io) specifications.

+## Unit Test Organization

+The unit tests for the main Jasper library are actually broken up into three separate projects:

+1. `CoreTests` for any common functionality, mostly related to bootstrapping and IoC registrations
+1. `HttpTests` for any functionality related to the HTTP API support
+1. `MessagingTests` for any functionality specific to the asynchronous messaging or using Jasper as an in-memory service bus

 ## Working with the Integration Tests

-If you use the Rake script, you can execute the `IntegrationTests` library directly by using:
+If you use the Rake script, you can execute the tests for all the persistence extensions and Rabbit MQ directly by using:

 ```
 rake integrationtests
 ```

-If you don't want to use Rake, from a command line you need to run this at least once before executing any of the `IntegrationTests`:
+If you don't want to use Rake, from a command line you need to run this at least once before executing any of the testing libraries that depend on Postgresql, Sql Server, or Rabbit MQ:

 ```
 docker-compose up -d